-Lauren Hadden is an Associate at Taylor Porter practicing in the Employment, Labor and Benefits area, as well as Environmental Law and Products Liability.
+Lauren Hadden is an Associate at Taylor Porter practicing in labor and employment, insurance defense, general/tort litigation, and products liability.
 Lauren was recently named by her peers among the 2019 Louisiana Super Lawyers "Rising Stars".

 In her free time, Lauren enjoys tailgating at LSU games, traveling, reading, and spending time outdoors.